sage-etcher/vim-i8080-syntax/README.md

 ### PRN File Extensions

-All strings contained within this list will be highlighted using the `syntax/i8080prn.vim` file.
+All strings within this list are file extensions to have 'i8080prn' highlighting applied.

-If `g:i8080_enable_prn_highlighting` is disable (set to 0), this does nothing.
+If `g:i8080_enable_prn_highlighting` is disabled (set to 0), this does nothing.

 ``` vim-script
 let g:i8080_prn_extensions = [